-ARSHAD HUSSAIN KHAN, J.- Through the instant petition, the petitioner has challenged the orders passed by the Returning Officer of PS-95 [Korangi] Karachi and learned Election Appellate Tribunal dated 19.06.2018 and 26.06.2018 respectively, whereby, the nomination paper of the petitioner for PS-95 [Korangi] Karachi, has been rejected on the ground that the petitioner has not produced Bank Certificate and or any authentic document which could show the petitioner has opened an exclusive bank account for the purpose of election expenses as per mandatory provisions of Section 60 (2) (b) of the Election Act, 2017.
+ARSHAD HUSSAIN KHAN, J.- Through instant petition, the petitioner has challenged the orders passed by the Returning Officer of PS-118 [West] Karachi and the learned Election Appellate Tribunal dated 19.06.2018 and 27.06.2018 respectively, whereby, the nomination paper of the petitioner for PS-118 [West] Karachi, has been rejected on the ground that the petitioner has not opened an exclusive bank account for the purpose of election expenses as per mandatory provisions of Section 60 (2) (b) of the Election Act, 2017.

-2. Briefly the facts as disclosed in the petition are that the petitioner on 08.06.2018 had filed his nomination paper for contesting the forthcoming General Elections-2018 from the constituency of PS-95 [Korangi] Karachi.
-During scrutiny of nomination form of the petitioner it was found that the petitioner did not produce Bank

-Certificate and or any other related documents which could reflect that the petitioner has opened exclusive bank account for the expenditure of the election campaign as per mandatory provision of the Election Act 2017.
-Upon such finding, the Returning Officer vide its order dated 19.6.2018 rejected the nomination form of the petitioner which order was challenged by the petitioner before the learned Election Appellate Tribunal in Election Appeal No.91 of 2018 however, said election appeal was dismissed by the learned Election Appellate Tribunal vide its order dated 26.06.2018.
+2. Briefly the facts as disclosed in the petition are that the petitioner on 08.06.2018 had filed his nomination paper for contesting the forthcoming General Elections-2018 from the constituency of PS-118, [West] Karachi-VII.
+During scrutiny of nomination form the petitioner disclosed that the bank account mentioned in his nomination form is an old one, however, no transaction from said bank account has been made for the last 8/9 years.
+The petitioner also disclosed that he has not opened any exclusive account for the expenditure of the election campaign.
+Upon such statement of the petitioner, the Returning Officer vide its order dated 19.6.2018 rejected the nomination form of the petitioner which order was challenged by the petitioner before the learned Election Appellate Tribunal in Election Appeal No.147 of 2018 however, said election appeal was dismissed by the learned Election Appellate Tribunal, vide its order dated 27.06.2018.
 The petitioner challenged both the orders of the forum below through this constitutional petition.